RIR360/development/journal/2025/september.md

 - Your vision and perspective matters a lot.
 - If you learn to take things positivly it's can change your life.
 - A situation can change depending on your viewpoint.
+- You may not realize, you're losing control on situations because you're not positive.